grantwilson38/Selenium_AZ_Price_Grab/README.md

 - ChromeDriver (ensure it matches your Chrome browser version)

 **Usage**
-- Replace the URL in the driver.get() method with the URL of the Amazon product you want to track.
+- Replace the URL in the `driver.get()` method with the URL of the Amazon product you want to track.
-- Run the script using the following command: python amazon_price_scraper.py
+- Run the script using the following command: `python main.py`

 **Important Note**